Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

-where, $E_{ch} $ is the energy of the charged fusion products (\eg\,$3.5$ MeV for D-T reactions) and $\left\langle \sigma v\right\rangle$ is the Maxwell-Boltzmann averaged fusion reactivity.
-Assuming the central cell loses particles at a steady-state from both ends of it, the maximal (ion) flux out of each end reads
+where, $E_{ch} $ is the charged fusion products energy (\eg\,$3.5$ MeV for D-T reactions) and $\left\langle \sigma v\right\rangle$ is the Maxwell-Boltzmann averaged fusion reactivity.
+Since the central cell loses particles from both ends, the maximal (ion) flux out of each end allowed by the Lawson criterion reads